Seigr-lab/SeigrToolsetTransmissions/docs/user_manual/appendix_a_glossary.md

 The process of converting plaintext to ciphertext to protect confidentiality.

 **Endpoint**
 A network address (IP + port) where a node can be reached.
+In agnostic primitives, an endpoint is a user-defined routing destination - YOU assign meaning to endpoint names.

+**EndpointManager**
+Agnostic primitive for multi-endpoint routing.
+Routes bytes to named endpoints with per-endpoint queues.
+STT doesn't know WHY you're routing (load balancing, replication, fanout) - YOU define routing logic.

 **Ephemeral**
 Short-lived, temporary.
 Ephemeral keys are generated for a single session and discarded after use.

+**EventEmitter**
+Agnostic primitive for user-defined event system.
+YOU define ALL event types.
+STT has zero built-in event semantics - just provides dispatch mechanism.

 ---